francosbenitez/psievidencia.com/README.md

 # Psievidencia
 This project takes data from a Google Spreadsheet/Google Forms.
-Based on it, it organizes and visualizes them.
+Based on it, the application organizes and visualizes them.

 ## Code and Resources Used
 - **Main Technologies:** React, Tailwind.